umersyedahmed/umersyedahmed/README.md

 ## I'm a Husband, Father, and Developer!

-- I'm a Front-End Developer
+- I'm a Full Stack Developer
-- I'm currently learning React
+- I'm currently learning Full Stack Web Development
 - My goal for 2022 is to learn more Web Development Technologies

 ### Connect with me: